Q source: Synoptic Gospels and the nature of Q

 The relationship among the three synoptic gospels goes beyond mere similarity in viewpoint.
 The gospels often recount the same stories, usually in the same order, sometimes using the same words.
 Scholars note that the similarities among Mark, Matthew, and Luke are too great to be coincidental.

 If the two-source hypothesis is correct, then Q would probably have been a written document.
 If Q was a shared oral tradition, it is unlikely that it could account for the nearly identical word-for-word similarities between Matthew and Luke when quoting Q material.
 Similarly, it is possible to deduce that Q was written in Greek.
 If the Gospels of Matthew and Luke were referring to a document that had been written in some other language (such as Aramaic), it is highly unlikely that two independent translations would have exactly the same wording.

 The Q document must have been composed before Matthew and Luke; some scholars even suggest that Q predated Mark.
 A date for the final Q document is often placed in the 40s or 50s of the 1st century, with some arguing its so-called sapiential layer (1Q, containing six wisdom speeches) was written as early as the 30s.

 If Q existed, physical copies of it have since been lost.
 Some scholars, however, believe it can be partially reconstructed by examining elements common to Matthew and Luke (but absent from Mark).
-Versions of this reconstructed Q do not describe the events of Jesus' life: Q does not mention Jesus' birth, his selection of the 12 disciples, his crucifixion, or the resurrection.
-Instead, it appears to be a collection of Jesus' sayings and quotations.
+Versions of this reconstructed Q do not overtly mention key narrative events of Jesus' life, such as his birth, death and resurrection.
+Nevertheless, Q shows evidence of presupposing (some) of these events: Scholars widely believe that the hypothetical Q source presupposes Jesus' death when referencing the "cross" in Q 14:27, the various references to opposition & persecution (6:22-23; 11:49-51; 13:34-35), with Jesus being "the culmination of the list of Wisdom’s prophetic delegates who have been consistently killed from the time of Abel onwards."
+Other scholars likewise affirm Jesus' death in the Q source without any in-depth discussion.